TomographicImaging/CIL-HTC2022-Algo1/README.md

 This is an entry for the [HTC2022 competition](https://www.fips.fi/HTC2022.php).
 The algorithm in `algo.py` is developed using [CIL](https://www.ccpi.ac.uk/cil), a toolkit for tomographic imaging and optimisation.
 The main steps of the algorithms are:
-1. Pre-processing: renormalisation, single material beam hardening correction
+1. Pre-processing: renormalisation, single material beam hardening correction, zero padding
+2. generation of pixelwise lower and upper bound circular masks (mask is fitted to the provided data)
-2. Regularised iterative reconstruction algorithm using tools from CIL: L2Norm with TV regularisation
+3. Regularised iterative reconstruction algorithm using tools from CIL: L2Norm with TV regularisation
-3. Post-processing
+4. Post-processing: segmentation of the reconstruction with multi-Otsu threshold

 ## Installation instructions